 About Visa Sponsorship at Harvard

 Immigration regulations tend to be confusing to those who are not frequently involved with them.
-The HIO staff are trained to work on immigration matters.
-Please notify the HIO whenever a non-U.S. citizen who is not a U.S. legal permanent resident (green card holder) accepts an academic appointment.
-Any non-U.S. citizen who is not a U.S. legal permanent resident, whether presently living in the U.S. or outside the U.S., must have some visa action taken on their behalf before beginning an appointment at Harvard.
-You will need to use ISD to start the process of visa sponsorship.
-ISD is a web-based electronic system designed to allow scholars to enter their information electronically and submit it to you.
-It will also allow you to review and complete the data from the scholars and submit it to the HIO for processing.
-This system is designed to increase efficiency, speed, and accuracy of the process.
+The Harvard International Office (HIO) staff are trained to work on immigration matters.
+Please notify the HIO whenever a non-U.S. citizen who is not a U.S. lawful permanent resident (green card holder) accepts an academic appointment.
+Any non-U.S. citizen who is not a U.S. lawful permanent resident, whether presently living in the U.S. or outside the U.S., must have some visa action taken on their behalf before beginning an appointment at Harvard.

 The HIO advising staff have the authority and responsibility to submit all employment-based immigration petitions (e.g., H-1B, O-1, green card) sponsored by Harvard University and is the only entity authorized to sign immigration petitions and applications on behalf of the University.
 Individuals cannot engage outside counsel (immigration attorneys) to file University petitions on their behalf.
 For further information on this policy, please contact your assigned HIO advisor.